 AGRICULTURAL COMMISSION (6)

 Established to act to advise the Board of Commissioners on implementation and future funding, from the 1/10 of 1 percent sales tax authorized by RCW 82.14.460.
-There are openings for representatives of Tribal, a Private Provider of Chemical Dependency Services not contracting for funding, an Advocate for Chemical Dependency/Mental Health Services, a Consumer/Past Consumer of Chemical Dependency/Mental Health Services, an At-large, and a Salish Behavioral Health Organization.
+There are openings for representatives of Director of Health and Human Services; Director of Juvenile Services; Tribal; Department of Child and Family Services; Private Provider of Substance Use Disorders Services not contracting for funding; Consumer/Past Consumer of Mental Health Services; Consumer/Past Consumer of Substance Use Disorders Services and At-Large.

 Responsible for all matters pertaining to the preservation of the life and health of the citizens of Clallam County, including community health assessment, health status, preventable health risks, availability of resources; enacting rules, regulations, and policies to preserve, promote, and improve the health status of Clallam County residents; assure high quality and effective public health services including control and prevention of any dangerous, contagious, or infectious diseases; prevention, control, and abatement of nuisances detrimental to public health; enforce public health statutes of the state and county; establish fee schedules for issuing and renewing licenses and permits or for other services authorized by the law and rules of the Washington State Board of Health.
-There are openings for representatives of an At-large, and a City Council Member position.
+There is an opening for an At-large position.

 BOUNDARY REVIEW BOARD (3)